juxhouse/bela-resources/HowTo.md

 ## Manual Diagram Layout (Non-Feature)

+BELA diagrams are dynamically browsed, not printed on paper.

-BELA does not support manual "artistic" layout of diagram elements.
-Manual layouts are brittle.
-People get emotionally attached to them and resist necessary architectural change because of that.
+BELA does not support manual or “artistic” placement of diagram elements, therefor.
+Manual layouts are brittle and do not support expanding/collapsing elements.
+People often become emotionally attached to them and resistant to necessary architectural change.

 ## Dependency Labels (Non-Feature)

 Labels on dependency lines tend to create clutter and are only legible at high zoom levels, regardless of the tool.
 For this reason, BELA does not support them.
-BELA diagrams are designed to be dynamically browsed, not printed on paper.
 Instead of zooming in and out to read labels, simply click a dependency in BELA to see its details.